julian-risch/ICWSM2020/README.md

     }

 ### Acknowledgments
-Thanks to Johannes Filter, Cornelius Hagmeister and Thomas Kellermeier for their contribution to this project during the seminar [**Text Mining in Practice**](https://hpi.de/naumann/teaching/teaching/ss-18/text-mining-in-practice-ps-master.html).
+We would like to thank Johannes Filter, Cornelius Hagmeister and Thomas Kellermeier for their contribution to this project during the seminar [**Text Mining in Practice**](https://hpi.de/naumann/teaching/teaching/ss-18/text-mining-in-practice-ps-master.html).

 ### Implementation